chevdor/generator-hyperledger-composer-network/README.md

 -----------------------------

 **hyperledger-composer-network** is all about getting started quickly.
-Running this generator will build a simple dapp for Ethereum.
+Running this generator will build a simple network for Hyperledger Composer.
 Better than just a boilerplate, the generated file is already tuned with your name, etc…

 Read on a give a try.